 - What treatments are available for diphtheria?

 - Are there any possible side effects from the medications I'll be taking?

-- Am I at risk of any long-term complications from diphtheria?
+- Are there any long-term complications from diphtheria?

 - Am I contagious?
-How can I reduce my risk of passing my illness to others?
+How can I reduce the risk of passing my illness to others?

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions too, such as:

 - When did you first notice your symptoms?